Jaxo/fabric-wiki/blog-posts/Fisking-Why-Bitcoin-Matters.md

   duplicate, reorder, or drop messages: these are realistic networks.

-So (for instance) the "Synchronous BGP" is one where computers can act in corrupt ways, but the network _never- partitions.
+So (for instance) the "Synchronous BGP" is one where computers can act in corrupt ways, but the network _never partitions_.
 Whereas, in the "Asynchronous BGP", the network _can_ partition.

 ### Bitcoin does not "solve Consensus"